The-Politico/chartwerk-editor/docs/embedding.md

 ### Child embed script

 The `client.bundle.js` script will render text elements, annotations and legends; size the chart appropriately and call the global `draw` function that actually draws your chart or map.
+This script is baked into the flat page of each chart by the backend.